manticoresoftware/manticoresearch/manual/Integration/Apache_Superset.md

 [Apache Superset](https://superset.apache.org/) is a modern data exploration and visualization platform.
 Manticore Search can be integrated with Apache Superset, allowing users to harness the full potential of Manticore Search for data analysis and visualization.

-**Note: This integration works only with Apache Superset 3.x branch and is not yet available for version 4.**
+**Note: This integration works only with Apache Superset 3.x branch and is not yet available for version 4 or newer.**

 ## Prerequisites

 Before integrating Manticore Search with Apache Superset, ensure that:

 1. Manticore Search (version 6.2.0 or later) is properly installed and configured on your server.
 Refer to the [official Manticore Search installation guide](https://manual.manticoresearch.com/Installation/Installation) for assistance.
 2. Apache Superset is set up on your system.
-Follow the [official Apache Superset installation guide](https://superset.apache.org/docs/installation/installing-superset-from-scratch/) for installation instructions.
+Follow the [official Apache Superset installation guide](https://superset.apache.org/docs/quickstart) for installation instructions.

 ## Connecting Manticore Search to Apache Superset